bkase/FireBreath/README.md

 FireBreath
 ==========

+## NOTE:

+gcc 4.7 breaks Boost, use gcc46 for now

 Home page: [http://www.firebreath.org](http://www.firebreath.org)

 FireBreath is a cross-platform browser plugin framework.
 It supports ActiveX and NPAPI on Windows, Mac OS X, and Linux (probably other unix-derivitives as well).